iank/frogsboro-firmware/README.md

 # Provisioning

-After building image as above, or downloading a release image, edit provision.sh and run it from the build-frogsboro directory. **This script is not safe**.
-I intend to clean it up.
+After building image as above, or downloading a release image, the script in this repository can help write the SD card and provision credentials.
+Please review it before running.

 # TODO

 - wifi:
   - fix rt2800usb problems or change chipsets
   - disable LEDs

-- provisioning:
-  - clean up script

 - yocto BSP:
   - tidy up device tree